Rhinoceros (Orson Welles production)

-Rhinoceros was a 1960 production of Eugène Ionesco's surrealist play of the same name, which had been written the year before.
+Rhinoceros was a 1960 production of Eugène Ionesco's play of the same name, which had been written the year before.
 It was the first English-language production of the play, starred future husband-and-wife team Laurence Olivier and Joan Plowright, and was directed by Orson Welles.
 Olivier also co-produced the play, which was Welles's last work as a theatre director.

 Production

 In March 1960, Welles's play Chimes at Midnight had just closed after an unsuccessful run in Dublin, dashing his hopes of transferring to London.
 But the commercial failure of the play made that impossible, and Welles sought a new project.
 He was approached by his de facto British agent Wolf Mankowitz with an offer to direct Rhinoceros.
 In later years, he admitted to one biographer that he had been mainly motivated by the chance to work with Olivier, whom he had long admired, but that he thought "It's a terrible play.
 I hate it...But I wanted to do it because of Larry."
 He told another biographer "I didn't like the play.
 I agreed to it because I thought the gimmick was good enough so that you could invent an evening in the theatre about it.
 And it worked - it always seems to work everywhere no matter how it's done.
 But throughout rehearsals, every day, it seemed to me I liked Ionesco less as a playwright."

 In this production, the play was relocated from a busy Paris street to a London pub, with a highly elaborate set filled with swinging doors, trapdoors, television monitors, trick mirrors, and advanced special effects.